aliahmadAI228/Objecttracking/README.md

 # Objecttracking
-here i a code for taracking and trajectory of object
+here is a code for taracking and trajectory of object using python